armanfm/zk_rollup/README.md

   - [x] Producing the final aggregated proof.
   - [x] **Private verification of the aggregated proof within the rollup** ✅

-* Aggregated proofs still do not verify individual proofs inside the circuit (full recursion not implemented yet).

 ---